 But what about the other kinds?
 The kinds where a prospect says “you’re too expensive” or “your product doesn’t do XYZ.”

 Those are different kinds of objections that you can often solve with more information.
 This objection is potentially giving you feedback on how to improve your product or service in the long run.
 If you’re doing an excellent job of gathering this information from prospective clients, you can start to look for patterns in what they’re saying.

 The key to being successful is to learn how to uncover and resolve objections quickly and effectively.
-At this point, you can greatly benefit from 1:1 sales advising.
+At this point, you can greatly benefit from sales consulting.
 There is nothing worse than letting an objection go unaddressed through the sales process.
 The faster you isolate the objection and resolve it, the quicker your prospect can let go of the objection and move into a buyer’s mindset.

 There are four steps you can follow to help your buyer feel more at ease:

 Listening is key.
 When trying to surface objections through the sales process, the buyer will often provide what’s known as a false objection.
 They might say that they don’t have the budget when what they really object to is the product or their trust in you.